TJCoding/Ruggedised-Image-Colour-Transfer/README.md

 # Ruggedised Image-Colour-Transfer
 ============================================================

-##### A Ruggedised Implementation of the Colour Transfer Method proposed by Xiao and Lizhuang.
+##### A Ruggedised Implementation of the Colour Transfer Method Proposed by Xiao and Lizhuang.

 Reference

 Xiao, Xuezhong, and Lizhuang Ma.
-"Color Transfer in Correlated Color SWpace."
+"Color Transfer in Correlated Color Space."
 In Proceedings of the 2006 ACM international conference on Virtual reality continuum and its applications, pp. 305-309.
 ACM, 2006.

 This incorporates additional code written and devised by T E Johnson.
 It enables an improved output image for input image pairs where the original processing method gave an unsatisfactory output.